cxiong1/demos/pyqt5/README.md

 the optimal path is also the shortest path available.

 Below is what the screen should look like after the Run button has been clicked.
 3 Display Area should update with graphics that display the optimal path.
+Green tiles means that is the suggested path.
+All other tiles which are irrelevant to the path are marked as Red

 ![road executed](readmeimgs/roadexecuted.png)